kumariAstha/Video_Classifier/README.md

 ##
 Third Stage: Building the classifier by incorporating different 2D and 3D architecture.
 ##
-Final Stage: Fine-Tuning with Pre-trained Models and finalize the best model.
+Final Stage: Testing with a new video data